Currently, the best graphics cards you can find are from the RTX 3000 and RX 6000 lineup.

 Both the RTX 2070 and RTX 2060 are exceptional candidates but the GPU you should choose will depend on your individual needs.

 In this article, we will weigh in on the RTX 2060 vs. RTX 2070 debate and help you figure out which graphics card is a better choice for you.

 If you’re looking to build a gaming rig or to upgrade your existing PC with a new GPU, you probably have a budget in mind to get the performance you want.

 However, there has recently been an interesting trend in the GPU market, especially on NVIDIA’s side, where the price points are spread apart more than the performance marks.

-On a glance, it might seem like a no-brainer to go with the RTX 2070 simply because the model number is bigger and even if you look just a little bit further and notice the price gap, you might get assured of your previous belief and get that GPU.
-Still, there are certain points that you should consider before doing.
+It might initially seem like a no-brainer to go with the RTX 2070, simply because the model number is higher.
+If you dig a little deeper and notice the difference in price, it might further encourage you to choose that GPU.
+Even so, there are some points that you should consider before making a decision.

 Table of ContentsShow

 As their names suggest, both of these GPUs come from NVIDIA’s GeForce RTX 20 line, and both are made using the 12nm manufacturing process, which is an optimized 14nm node from TSMC.

 They also both have 10.8 billion transistors, and their die size is identical at 445 mm2.
 That, for the most part, is where the similarities end.